jatin82/programming/db/Readme.md

 https://www.hackerrank.com/challenges/african-cities/problem

-2.find the country name with its count from city table solution : select ct.NAME , count(c.CountryCode) from COUNTRY as ct left join CITY as c on c.CountryCode = ct.Code group by ct.NAME;
+2. find the country name with its count from city table solution : select ct.NAME , count(c.CountryCode) from COUNTRY as ct left join CITY as c on c.CountryCode = ct.Code group by ct.NAME;

+# SQL Engines

+InnoDB is the most widely used storage engine with transaction support.
+It is an ACID compliant storage engine.
+It supports row-level locking, crash recovery and multi-version concurrency control.
+It is the only engine which provides foreign key referential integrity constraint.
+Oracle recommends using InnoDB for tables except for specialized use cases.

+MyISAM is the original storage engine.
+It is a fast storage engine.
+It does not support transactions.
+MyISAM provides table-level locking.
+It is used mostly in Web and data warehousing.